m-kupiec/compendium-typescript/README.md

 "When `strictNullChecks` is enabled, `null` and `undefined` get their own types called `null` and `undefined` respectively.
 Whenever anything is possibly `null`, you can use a union type with the original type.
 So for instance, if something could be a `number` or `null`, you’d write the type out as `number | null`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 "when using `strictNullChecks`, your dependencies may need to be updated to use `strictNullChecks` as well." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+### `Object`/`{}`/`any`

+"You might be tempted to use `Object` or `{}` to say that a value can have any property on it . . .
+However `any` is actually the type you want to use in those situations, since it’s the most flexible type.
+For instance, if you have something that’s typed as `Object` you won’t be able to call methods like `toLowerCase()` on it. . . . `any` is special in that it is the most general type while still allowing you to do anything with it.
+That means you can call it, construct it, access properties on it, etc." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+"whenever you use `any`, you lose out on most of the error checking and editor support that TypeScript gives you." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+"If a decision ever comes down to `Object` and `{}`, you should prefer `{}`.
+While they are mostly the same, technically `{}` is a more general type than `Object` in certain esoteric cases." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 ## Type Annotation